Berlioz in Paris

 Salle Feydeau

-We are most grateful to M. Laurent Ludart who sent us this picture.
+We are most grateful to M. Laurent Ludart who sent us the above picture.

 Copyright notice: The texts, photos, images and musical scores on all pages of this site are covered by UK Law and International Law.
 All rights of publication or reproduction of this material in any form, including Web page use, are reserved.
 Their use without our explicit permission is illegal.